The Health Benefits of Dandelion

 Protecting the skin from UV damage can help a person look younger for longer.
 Research in humans is needed to verify these results.
 Salves made with oils infused with dandelions are also great for dry, cracked or itchy skin due to its anti-inflammatory properties.
 Here’s a great and simple recipe.

 One of the great benefits of dandelion is that all parts of it are edible.
 Dandelion has six edible parts: leaves, flower buds, upper bud stem, flower heart, and roots.
-Flavor and texture are highly dependant on growing conditions, your ability to choose the best specimens at the appropriate stage of growth, and your management of the bitterness.
+Flavor and texture are highly dependent on growing conditions, your ability to choose the best specimens at the appropriate stage of growth, and your management of the bitterness.
+Some say the taste resembles that of spicier arugula.

 How to Harvest Dandelion